SpazTBC/sd-drivingschool/README.md

 # SD-DrivingSchool

-A comprehensive driving school resource for FiveM servers supporting both QBCore and ESX frameworks.
+A comprehensive driving school resource for FiveM servers supporting QBX (QBox), QBCore, and ESX frameworks.
 This resource allows players to obtain various types of driving licenses through written and practical driving tests.

 ## 🌟 Features